cubbles/cubx.core.rte/webpackages/cubx.core.rte/README.md

 This will add artifact `first-demo-component` from webpackage `demo-package@1.0`.

 #### rootDependencyExcludes
-Set dependencies which should excluded during dependency resolution process.
+Set dependencies which should be excluded during dependency resolution process.
 Use global `window.cubx.CRCInit.rootDepenencyExcludes` array to set.

     <script>
             window.cubx = {